• Home

 This guide is designed to help buyers, sellers, brokers and agents, and persons refinancing residential real estate loans, understand the services provided by Potomac West Title and expenses encountered in closing a residential real estate resale or loan refinancing transaction.
 The Consumer Finance Protection Bureau , the Federal agency established under Title XIV of the Dodd-Frank Wall Street Reform and Consumer Protection Act, to oversee the real estate closing process, has also issued a Settlement Cost Brooklet which you may find helpful in understanding the closing process.

 An information packet is sent to buyers and sellers in resale transactions, explaining specific aspects of each side of the closing.
 A similar packet is sent to refinancing borrowers.
-Next, the title to the property involved is searched, abstracted and examined to assure buyers or borrowers that title is good and. marketable and to insure any new lender of a valid priority lien on the property being purchased or refinanced.
+Next, the title to the property involved is searched, abstracted and examined to assure buyers or borrowers that title is good and marketable and to ensure any new lender of a valid priority lien on the property being purchased or refinanced.

-We order and examine a house location survey (not required for a condominium) to determine that the property is free from encroachments or other boundary-line disputes, that the house location complies with local ordinances and applicable restrictive covenants and to determine the existence of any easements or other conditions affecting the property.
+When requested, we also order and examine a house location survey (not required for a condominium) to determine that the property is free from encroachments or other boundary-line disputes, that the house location complies with local ordinances and applicable restrictive covenants and to determine the existence of any easements or other conditions affecting the property.

 On refinancing transactions, if a survey is required, where possible, we order a re-certification of the borrower's previous house location survey.
 On most refinancing transactions, however, a survey is not required.
 Occasionally, a lender may require an owner's affidavit stating that there have been no changes to the property since acquired.

 We contact existing lien holders and determine procedures necessary to release those liens.
-These include lenders where notes are to be paid off and trusts released as part of the transaction and judgment creditors and governmental lienors, where applicable.
+These include lenders where loans are to be paid off and trusts released as part of the transaction and judgment creditors and governmental lienors, where applicable.
 If we find any defects in or clouds on the title or encroachments or boundary-line problems on the survey, they must be removed, resolved or reconciled to the satisfaction of all parties to the transaction before closing.

 Insurance and Inspections